nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/indexing-and-query/elasticsearch-hints-cheat-sheet.md

 ### Configuration

-- In your PageProvider in Studio, drop any string field as a predicate of your Page Provider
+- In your Page Provider in Nuxeo Studio, drop any string field as a predicate of your Page Provider
 - Use the following values for the ES hints configuration:
     - Index: `all_field`
     - Analyzer: `fulltext`
     - Operator: `fuzzy`

-- Notice: Once these values are filled, any value chosen for the main "Operator" item (`=`, `!=`, etc.) is ignored
+Once these values are filled, any value chosen for the main "Operator" item (`=`, `!=`, etc.) is ignored.

 ### Test case